 Students going abroad for a semester are automatically enrolled in 15 credit hours, which is adjusted once the transcript is received at the end of the program.
 Students going abroad for a summer are automatically enrolled in 3 credit hours; they are provided with instructions on how to adjust this if it doesn't reflect their actual number of credits.

 It is not unusual for a student's schedule to change while abroad.
 In the event that this happens, the student is instructed to contact you, their academic advisor, to get approval of any new courses they will be taking.
-The Study Abroad Office needs a new Study Abroad Approval Form (SAAF) or verification via email of new course approvals, if the new courses are not already listed on the initial SAAF.
+The Study Abroad Office needs a new Education Abroad Approval Form (EAAF) or verification via email of new course approvals, if the new courses are not already listed on the initial EAAF.
 You can consult the transfer equivalency table to determine the equivalent for any new courses that the student adds to his or her schedule.
 Furthermore, you can contact the Registrar's Office to get a course evaluated if it is not listed in the table.